wolfSSL/wolfssl/IDE/ARDUINO/README.md

 ##### Reformatting wolfSSL as a compatible Arduino Library
-This is a shell script that will re-organize the wolfSSL library to be compatible with Arduino projects.
+This is a shell script that will re-organize the wolfSSL library to be compatible with Arduino projects that use Arduino IDE 1.5.0 or newer.
 The Arduino IDE requires a library's source files to be in the library's root directory with a header file in the name of the library.
-This script moves all src/ files to the `IDE/ARDUINO/wolfSSL` directory and creates a stub header file called `wolfssl.h`.
+This script moves all src/ files to the `IDE/ARDUINO/wolfSSL/src` directory and creates a stub header file called `wolfssl.h` inside that directory.

 Step 1: To configure wolfSSL with Arduino, enter the following from within the wolfssl/IDE/ARDUINO directory: